Every 37 seconds, someone in the United States dies from heart disease.

 Yes, I said 80% – shocking, right?
 And these measures don’t just lower the risk for heart disease.
 Those who take these 7 steps cut their risk of stroke in half, lower their risk of cancer by 1/3, and give them the best chance of avoiding dementia.

-So, what are these 7 “magic” factors?
+Almost sounds too good to be true, doesn’t it?
 You would be right to be skeptical of such wondrous claims.
-We’ve all heard about the “miracle cures” that are anything but miracles, but these 7 factors aren’t a scam and they won’t cost you hundreds or thousands of dollars.
+We’ve all heard about the “miracle cures” that are anything but miracles, but these 7 factors aren’t a scam – and they won’t cost you hundreds or thousands of dollars.
 In fact, they’re not even particularly complicated.
 The American Heart Association calls them “Life’s Simple 7”.

 The seven simple measures that can save your life – or the life of someone you love:

 If you have heart disease or concerned about your risk, it’s critical to know that YOU can decide your fate.
-You don’t have to be perfect.
+You can make changes that will help you avoid becoming one of the 650,000.
+And you don’t have to be perfect.
 Every additional health measure you add will significantly decrease your risk and improve the quality of your life.